The Client Portal member experience

 How do members switch between apps in the portal?
 They use the app switcher in the top right corner of the top bar.
 Clicking it opens a dropdown of every app available to them, and one click opens the selected app.

 Where do members see their notifications?
-All notifications, whether from courses, communities, or other sub-apps, appear in one place: the Notifications tab, opened from the bell icon in the top bar.
+All notifications, whether from courses, communities, shared files, or other sub-apps, appear in one place: the Notifications tab, opened from the bell icon in the top bar.

 Are Client Portal notifications free to send?
 No. Notifications sent through the Client Portal, including community notifications, are billed, so factor that into highly active communities.